cgpalmer/ms3-project-2/README.md

 5. There is a link to the signup page in case the user doesn't yet have an account.

 <ins>Signup</ins>

+1. A form to fill in in order to register an account.
+2. A lightbulb will give the users information for the password requirements.
+3. There is an eye-icon which users can press to see the password they have inputted.
+4. When the user enters a password that meets the criteria a tick will be displayed next to the eye-icon.
+5. There is a check button the user must click to confirm they have checked the password.

 <ins>Add report</ins>

 1. There is a reminder to not use person's name in the report.